 Capturing the portraits via the 3D technique

-A critically-acclaimed art book by the award-winning photographer Matjaž Tanč showing portraits of local North Koreans photographed using a 3D stereoscopic technique
+3DPRK is a critically-acclaimed art book by the award-winning photographer Matjaž Tanč showing portraits of local North Koreans photographed using a 3D stereoscopic technique

 Matjaž Tanč & Koryo Studio